Addition systems

 • The American Society of Mechanical Engineers (U) Stamp.

-• PED: Johnson Matthey Process Technologies are qualified to build pressure vessel in accordance with The European Community Pressure Equipment Directive 97/23/EC.
+• PED: Johnson Matthey Process Technologies are qualified to build pressure vessels in accordance with The European Community Pressure Equipment Directive 97/23/EC.

 Standard control systems are supplied with Zone 2 (Class 1, Div 2) certification.